 Recommendations for research

 Efficacy of fast-acting nicotine products provided for use in emergencies and accompanied by text reminders for relapse prevention may deserve further exploration.
 Online training programmes have good intuitive validity and should be also further examined.
 An intermediate aim could be to develop delivery modes that ensure that participants recall the advice and act on it.
 Once this has been established, evaluating the intervention in a simplified package, e.g. as a mobile phone app, would be the natural next step.
 Another recommendation is that future trials should aim to initiate relapse prevention interventions around time of quitting.
-Delaying the offer until later in a successful quit attempt risks a reduced likelihood of people to take up such help.
+Delaying the offer until later in a successful quit attempt risks a reduced likelihood of treatment uptake.
 That said, it should also be available for those who have quit and seek extra help as well, but this is likely to represent only a minority, largely self-quitters who find themselves in trouble.
 There may also be utility in testing these interventions in those who are hospitalised and unable to smoke.
 Our experience suggests this will be best done if the relapse prevention interventions can be initiated while hospitalised so advice and/or meds can be provided before the person is discharged.
 Future studies should also consider using simpler designs, and plan for the challenges faced when integrating trial data management systems into existing programmes or apps.
 Furthermore, international collaborations involving such systems will need to factor in data protection and IT security requirements.

 Conclusion